geraldbryan/Time-Management-Project/README.md

 #### Landing Page
 ![landing](image/landing_page.png)

-This is the landing page of **Time Management Indicator** app, in this landing page you can see there is an **about** menu in the top right corner, you can clik to it and see the summary, purpose, and sources of this app.
-Next to it, is the **messages** from us to welcome you in the app.
-In the main page there are two **buttons** that if you clik, it will show you what can you expect or what can you do in each menu.
+Here is the landing page of the **Time Management Indicator** app.
+On this landing page, you can see an **about** menu in the top right corner, and you can click on it and see the summary, purpose, and sources of this app.
+Next to it is the **messages** from us to welcome you to the app.
+There are two buttons on the main page that, if you click, will show you what you can expect or what you can do in each menu.

 #### Survey
 ![survey](image/survey.png)

+comment 1 here:
-Do not be afraid that the app is error or cannot work, **It is not**.
-It shown an error because the input data haven't been input yet, so the plot is not shown.
-Fill your details in the lift side of the main page and the clik **'Start Test'**, and the it will bring you to the survey part.
+Fill your details in the main page's lift side and then click 'Start Test,' and then it will bring you to the survey part.

+After finishing, fill out the 12 questions:

+1. Click the OK button.

+2. Remember to be honest when you fill it so that you can get your actual result.

+3. Don't be hesitate to fill it, because we do not keep your data.
+After you close the app, the data will be gone.

 ![question](image/question.png)